On this page

 Although not applicable to all, those completing scheme returns should consider the level of personal data being made available as the regulator cannot impose limitations upon its usage.

-If you’ve completed or are completing the Trustee toolkit, then we’ll hold some of your personal data.
+If you’ve completed or are completing learning on the education portals, then we’ll hold some of your personal data.
 If you forget your login details or its necessary to verify your status we’ll need to match the query to the right person.